← All posts

 Slack is the most common workspace for AI agents — it is where the work and the conversation already live.
 Here are the 5 worth shortlisting in 2026, picked for honesty rather than vendor spread.

 Junior joins your Slack workspace as an AI employee.
 It has its own user, a name your team picks, its own work email, and persistent memory of your team's context.
 It does work across 3,000+ connected tools, not just inside Slack.
+See how the AI agent for Slack reads channels, posts briefings, and answers from your other tools.
 Strongest fit when you want a teammate that ships outputs without being asked.

-OpenAI's Slack integration covers the same use cases as Claude's: in-thread drafting, summaries, Q&A. Strong model, similar limits: no team-level memory, no autonomous behavior.
-Pick on model preference if you already use Claude or ChatGPT elsewhere.
+OpenAI's Slack integration is in-thread drafting, summaries, and Q&A. Strong model, assistant-shaped limits: no team-level memory, no autonomous behavior — it replies when @mentioned.
+Pick on model preference if you already use ChatGPT elsewhere.

 Zapier is the workflow builder.
 It lives in Slack as notifications and triggers — "when X happens in tool A, ping #channel".
 Strong when you have well-defined flows and want fine-grained control.
 Weak when the work needs judgment between steps.